Annual Council Housing Complaint Performance and Service Improvement Report 2024-25

 As of 1 April 2024, the new version of the Housing Ombudsman’s Complaint Handling Code came into effect, alongside new statutory powers for the Ombudsman.
 In conjunction with new regulatory standards, the focus is on ensuring complaints are handled appropriately and that the customer’s voice is heard and is stronger than ever.
 The expectations for us as a landlord are high, and we will do everything we can to meet those, not just in terms of our handling of complaints but how this results in improvements to our services.

-We expect the volume of complaints to continue to increase as residents become increasingly aware of their rights, and as we continue to create an environment where complaints are recognised, recorded and welcomed as an opportunity to put things right.
+The volume of complaints has increased as residents become increasingly aware of their rights, and as we continue to create an environment where complaints are recognised, recorded and welcomed as an opportunity to put things right.

 Many organisations find that as confidence in their ability to competently handle complaints increases, so does the volume they receive, without there having been any change in the level of service.
 Therefore, we don’t see this increase as a negative thing, but an opportunity to better understand the expectations of our residents and as evidence we are facilitating that communication.